denoland/rusty_v8/README.md

 ## Binary Build

-V8 is very large and take a long time to compile.
+V8 is very large and takes a long time to compile.
 Many users will prefer to use a prebuilt version of V8.
 We publish static libs for every version of rusty v8 on [Github](https://github.com/denoland/rusty_v8/releases).